devWladimir/dotfiles_old/README.md

  # TODO

  ## Mac OS
-  - [ ] Fix icons/colors for battery widget in Sketchybar
-  - [ ] Code refactoring for ~/.dotfiles
-  - [ ] Fix styles for Spaces widget in Sketchybar
-  - [ ] Add Title to Sketchybar
-  - [ ] Add music widget for Sketchybar
   - [ ] Create script for configuring `Defaults` plists in Mac OS
   - [ ] Add installing Yabai, SKHD, Sketchybar with required font to installation process
   - [ ] Add configs for VSCode